Blendify/blender-manual/blender_docs/manual/editors/text_editor.rst

 Run Script/ Script Node Update
    Executes the text as a Python script :kbd:`Alt-P`.
 See `Script and Templates`_.
 Register
-   Registers the current text data-block as a module on loading (text name must end with '.py').
+   Registers the current text data-block as a module on loading (the text name must end with '.py').
-   Read more about the registration of python modules in `API documentation <https://docs.blender.org/api/2.79/info_overview.html#registration>`__.
+   Read more about the registration of Python modules in `API documentation <https://docs.blender.org/api/2.79/info_overview.html#registration>`__.
 Label
    This Label shows, if the text is saved internal or external and